dflook/terraform-github-actions/tofu-plan/README.md

 * `workspace`

-  OpenTofu workspace to run the plan for
+  OpenTofu workspace to run the plan for.

   - Type: string
   - Optional